dqops/dqo/docs/working-with-dqo/integration-with-external-tools/airflow/table-status-operators.md

 ## Execution details

 Airflow DAG provides logs to the executed tasks.
-The status details will appear in one line info log from the operator, which contains a JSON formatted response from DQOps presented below.
+The status details will appear in a one line as an info level log from the operator, which contains a JSON formatted response from DQOps presented below.

 ```json5
 {